rgm/read52/29-jeremy-ashkenas.md

 fragrant.

 *Synecdoche*: where you have a piece of the thing standing for the entire thing itself.
-So if we're talking about a tree, we can refer to the root node and say that the root node is the tree, because it's a recursive data structure and any sub-tree can used as the entire tree.
+If we're talking about a tree, we can refer to the root node and say that the root node is the tree, because it's a recursive data structure and any sub-tree can used as the entire tree.
 And also in C, where a pointer to the beginning of the array can be